Zero Waste Day helps you recycle those items that can't go into the blue recycling bin

-Food donations (NOT at January or August events.
+Food donations (NOT at January event).
 Only April and November Zero Waste Days.)

-Non-perishable, unopened items including peanut butter, canned meats and soups, dried and canned beans, 100% fruit juices, boxed meals, canned vegetables and fruit, granola bars, whole wheat pasta, multi-grain cereals, oatmeal, macaroni and cheese
+Non-perishable, unopened items including peanut butter, canned meats and soups, dried and canned beans, 100 percent fruit juices, boxed meals, canned vegetables and fruit, granola bars, whole wheat pasta, multi-grain cereals, oatmeal, macaroni and cheese

-The Tempe Community Action Agency, a local nonprofit that works to alleviate homelessness, hunger and poverty and houses Tempe’s largest food pantry, will be onsite collecting the food items listed above.
+The Tempe Community Action Agency, a local nonprofit that works to alleviate homelessness, hunger and poverty and houses Tempe’s largest food pantry, will be onsite collecting the food items.

-Plastic bags and wrap (NOT at January or August events.
+Plastic bags and wrap (NOT at January events.
 Only April and November Zero Waste Days.)